 Pork and Sweet Potato Noodle Stew

-A hearty stew where tender pork belly melds with chewy sweet potato noodles in a savory, star-anise-infused broth.
+A hearty stew where tender pork belly melds with chewy starch noodles (traditionally potato-starch in the northeast) in a savory, star-anise-infused broth.

 On the Palate